Ensemble Transport Adaptive Importance Sampling: Numerical Examples

-Throughout this example, we use an ensemble size $M=50$, but it is interesting to see how the PAIS algorithm scales when we increase the ensemble size, and if there is some limit below which the algorithm fails.
-We implement the problem in Section~\ref{sec:problem 1}, using the RWMH and PAIS-RW algorithms with ensemble sizes in the inteveral $M \in [1, 160]$.

-Figure~\ref{fig:PAIS_saving} was produced using the method of finding optimal $\beta$ described in Section~\ref{sec:Implementation P1} (1), then running 32 repeats at each ensemble size.
-The convergence rates are then found by regressing through the data.
-The graph is still very noisy but demonstrates that increasing the ensemble size continues to reduce the number of iterations required in comparison with naively parallelised MH.
-The decreasing trend indicates superlinear improvement of PAIS with respect to ensemble size, in terms of the number of iterations required, which is a demonstration of our belief that parallelism of MCMC should give us added value over and above that provided by naive parallelism.
-This decrease is linked to the increasing effective sample size shown in Figure~\ref{fig:neff-M} (b).
+Figure~\ref{fig:MH1 L2} (right) was produced by identifying the optimal value of the scaling parameter for a range of ensemble sizes, and then computing the ratio of ETAIS samples needed in comparison with RWMH samples for the same level of error.
+The decreasing trend shows superlinear improvement of ETAIS with respect to ensemble size, in terms of the number of iterations required, which is a demonstration of our belief that communication between the ensemble members should give us added value over and above that provided by naive parallelism.
+This decrease is due to the increasing effective sample size shown in Figure~\ref{fig:neff-M} (b).